franklinanalytics/coffee-sales/README.md

 Sales fluctuated over the six-month period (January to June).
 May and June saw the highest revenue, indicating strong sales performance towards the end of the period.

 🔍 Possible Reason:

 Increased marketing efforts, seasonal demand, or store promotions in May and June.
-### 2️⃣ 🏪 Best & Worst Performing Stores
+### 2️⃣ 🏪 Stores Performance
 Insight:

 The three stores generated similar revenue:
 Store A: $236,511.17
 Store B: $232,243.91
 Store C: $230,057.25

 🔍 Possible Reason:

-Evenly distributed customer traffic across stores.
+Balanced customer distribution & inventory management.
 Similar inventory and pricing strategy across locations.

 ### 3️⃣ 📦 Best-Selling & Least-Selling Products